 At Darjeeling, I picked up mint flavored tea that keeps me awake when I am writing long hours.

-There are lots of designer stores selling tea in both Darjeeling and Kolkata in interesting packaging.
+There are lots of designer stores selling tea in both Darjeeling and Kolkata in an interesting packaging.

 The Kalighat paintings originated in the vicinity of famous Kali Temple in Kolkata and hence borrows its name.
 Incidentally, this art form was born for souvenirs to be taken back home by the visitors of Kalighat temple.
 This means the themes of Kalighat Paintings were also related to Kali or other Indian deities, including the scenes from the epics Ramayana and Mahabharata.
 Slowly the artist started depicting contemporary themes as well as using the same techniques.